FelixStegmeier/sumaform/README_ADVANCED.md

 }
 ```

 Please note that `iss_master` is set from `master`'s module output variable `hostname`, while `iss_slave` is simply hardcoded.
-This is needed for Terraform to resolve dependencies correctly, as dependency cycles are not permitted.
+This is needed for openTofu to resolve dependencies correctly, as dependency cycles are not permitted.

 ## Working on multiple configuration sets (workspaces) locally

-Terraform supports working on multiple infrastructure resource groups with the same set of files through the concept of [workspaces](https://www.terraform.io/docs/state/workspaces.html).
+openTofu supports working on multiple infrastructure resource groups with the same set of files through the concept of [workspaces](https://opentofu.org/docs/language/state/workspaces/).
 Unfortunately those are not supported for the default filesystem backend and do not really work well with different `main.tf` files, which is often needed in sumaform.

 As a workaround, you can create a `local_workspaces` directory with a subdirectory per workspace, each containing main.tf and terraform.tfstate files, then use symlinks to the sumaform root: